 Fabrication and testing

-All AlphaRNG devices are designed and assembled in the United States.
+All AlphaRNG devices are designed, assembled, programmed and tested in the United States.
 After each device is assembled, both random noise sources are individually inspected and verified.
 The device does not require any tune-up after it is assembled and the quality of the entropy produced remains constant.

 - Maximum ambient temperature when in active mode: 81°F (27°C).
 The connected device should be located at least 1 inch away from other USB devices in an area with a free or forced air flow circulation.